Shape Optimization for the Mitigation of Coastal Erosion via Shallow Water Equations: Numerical Results

 A more realistic computation is performed in the second example.
-Here we look at the Langue-de-Barbarie a coastal section in the north of Dakar, Senegal.
+Here we look at the LdB a coastal section in the north of Dakar, Senegal.
 In 1990 it consisted of a long offshore island, which eroded in three parts within two decades.
 Waves now travel unhindered to the mainlands, which causes severe damage and already destroyed large habitats.
 Adjusting our model to this specific coastal section starts on mesh level.
 Shorelines are taken from the free GSHHG\footnote[1]{https://www.ngdc.noaa.gov/mgg/shorelines/} databank, following \cite{Avdis2016}.
-We build up an interface from a geographical information system (QGIS3) for processing the data to a Computer Aided Design software (GMSH) for the mesh generation.
-Similar to the preceding example, we interpret $\Ga,\Gd$ as coastline for islands and mainlands such as the open sea boundary.
-We have inserted a smaller island, which shape is to be optimized in front of the second and third with boundary denoted as $\Ge$ (cf. to Figure \ref{fig:WavePropagationLDB},\ref{fig:ShapeOptLDB}).
+We build up an interface from a geographical information system (QGIS3) for processing the data to a computer aided design software (GMSH) for the mesh generation.
+Similar to the preceding example, we interpret $\Ga$ as coastline of the mainland, $\Gd$ as the open sea boundary such as $\Ge$ as the three offshore islands (cf. to Figure \ref{fig:WavePropagationLDB},\ref{fig:ShapeOptLDB}).

 As before, we start with Gaussian initial conditions for the height of the water.
-Sediment data is taken from the GEBCO\footnote[2]{https://www.gebco.net/} databank, where bathymetric elevation is mapped to a mesh point using a Nearest Neighbors algorithm.
+Sediment data is taken from the GEBCO\footnote[2]{https://www.gebco.net/} databank, where bathymetric elevation is mapped to a mesh point using a nearest neighbors algorithm.
 The sediment elevation can be taken from Figure \ref{fig:SedimentLDB}, while the wave propagation can be extracted from Figure \ref{fig:WavePropagationLDB}.
-The remaining model-settings are similar to Subsection \ref{sec:exhalfcircled}.
-Figure \ref{fig:ShapeOptLDB} pictures initial, such as deformed mesh and obstacle after $165$ steps of optimization.
+The remaining model-settings are similar to Section \ref{sec:exhalfcircled}.
+Figure \ref{fig:ShapeOptLDB} pictures initial, such as deformed mesh and obstacle after $30$ steps of optimization.

 One can observe a similar behaviour as in Subsection \ref{sec:exhalfcircled}, where the obstacle is stretched to protect an as large as possible area.
-In Figure \ref{fig:TargetFunctionLDB} the convergence can be observed.
-We would like to highlight that the objective accounts for the whole coastline $\Ga$ such that employing a volume restriction and thinness restriction can only lead to a minor decrease in the objective value.
+In this setting, the optimizer suggests to reconnect the three islands.
+However, rebuilding the complete island would either call for a remeshing procedure or an alternative algorithm for shape optimization, e.g. level sets as in \cite{Keuthen2015} are capable of similar.
+We highlight that obtained results must be treated with caution, since rebuilding would require an excessive amount of landmass.
+As an alternative, simulations with artificial offshore islands subject to volume constraints can be performed.
+In Figure \ref{fig:TargetFunctionLDB} the convergence of the objective can be observed.

 \FloatBarrier